 So, why does gold behave this way?

-This is practical information for investors:
+This is the practical conclusion for investors:

 This doesn’t mean gold will automatically rise with every downtick in the stock market.
 In the biggest crashes, though, history says gold is more likely to be sought as a safe haven.
-So, if you think the economy is likely to be robust, you may want to own less gold than usual.
+So if you think the economy is likely to be robust, you may want to own less gold than usual.
 If you think the economy is headed for weakness, then you may want more gold than usual.
 And if you think the economy is headed for a period of upheaval, you may want to own a lot.

 There’s one more possibility we have to consider…

-Gold Rose 2,328% Trough to Peak, While the S&P 500 Was Flat
+Gold Rose 2,328% Trough to Peak While the S&P 500 Was Flat